Legit Benefits Of Minimalism And Living With Less

 👉 Chaotic environments cause tension

-You wake up in a good mood – fixing your coffee, pouring your Fruity Pebbles, when a grumpy family member enters the room and your day is ruined.
+You wake up in a good mood—fixing your coffee and pouring your Fruity Pebbles—when a grumpy family member enters the room, ruining your day.
 Tension is contagious.

 So, when one person can’t find the tape, or the tweezers, or the keys, the whole temperament of the home is at stake.
 However, when the home is clutter-free (i.e., nobody is stubbing their toes and losing their stuff in the clutter), family tension amazingly decreases.
 It’s like magic.

-This is HUGE and it’s exactly why I teach a holistic approach to clutter-free living.
-If you’re in the throes of getting the clutter out then I highly recommend checking out my free masterclass, ‘The Holistic Clutter-Free Formula‘.
+This is huge, and it’s exactly why I teach a holistic approach to clutter-free living.
+If you’re in the throes of getting rid of clutter, then I highly recommend checking out my free masterclass, ‘The Holistic Clutter-Free Formula‘.

 #3.
 Your Home Will Be Easier To Clean